erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 ### Write a BIF

-There was been a discussion thread on Erlang Forums:
+There has been a discussion thread on Erlang Forums:
 [Looking for a faster RNG].
 Triggered by this Andrew Bennett [potatosalad] wrote an experimental BIF.

 The suggested BIF `erlang:random_integer(Range)` offered no repeatability, generator state per scheduler, guaranteed sequence separation between schedulers, and high generator quality.
-All this due to using one of the good generators from the `rand` module, but now written in C in the BIF.
+All this thanks to using one of the good generators from the `rand` module, but now written in its original programming language, C, in the BIF.

 The performance was a bit slower than the `mwc59` generator state update, but with top of the line quality.
 See section [Measurement results].